IchBinLeoon/anisearch-discord-bot/README.md

 You want to write code and add new things or fix a bug?
 First, please open [a new issue](https://github.com/IchBinLeoon/anisearch-discord-bot/issues) so we can discuss the changes you want to make.
 After that, it's just fork, clone to your computer, and when you're done, open a pull request!
-Most of the code should be commented, and once you're in, you should understand how everything works.
 For info, the bot still contains a lot of code from a very early version that can be rewritten.

 You can also join the [support server](https://discord.gg/Bv94yQYZM8) to ask your questions or get support!